Persecution of Buddhists: Emperor Wuzong of Tang

 Emperor Wuzong of Tang (814–846) indulged in indiscriminate religious persecution, solving a financial crisis by seizing the property of Buddhist monasteries.
-Buddhism had developed into a major religious force in China during the Tang period, and its monasteries had tax-exempt status.
+Buddhism had developed into a major religious force in Tang empire during the Tang period, and its monasteries had tax-exempt status.
 Wuzong closed many Buddhist shrines, confiscated their property, and sent the monks and nuns home to lay life.
 Apart from economic reasons, Wuzong's motivation was also philosophical or ideological.
 As a zealous Taoist, he considered Buddhism a foreign religion that was harmful to Chinese society.
 He went after other foreign religions as well, all but eradicating Zoroastrianism and Manichaeism in China, and his persecution of the growing Nestorian Christian churches sent Chinese Christianity into a decline from which it never recovered.

 King Langdarma of Tibet

 Langdarma was a Tibetan King, who reigned from 838 to 841 CE.
 He is believed to have been anti-Buddhist and a follower of the Bön religion.